| Who's Paying For Your Fix?A crop-to-cup cost-benefit analysis of your morning pick-me-up

 for fairly traded coffee are also priorities of the fair trade

+movement.
 Mut Vitz, centered just east of San Cristobal de las Casas in

 Chiapas, Mexico, is an astonishing model of a farmers’ co-op.